tldr-pages/tldr/pages/linux/pacstrap.md

 `pacstrap {{path/to/new/root}} {{base}} {{base-devel}} {{linux-lts}}`

-- Install packages without copy the host’s mirrorlist to the target:
+- Install packages without copy the host's mirrorlist to the target:

 `pacstrap -M {{path/to/new/root}} {{packages}}`